Nina Skubala, Senior Sustainability Consultant, Turner & Townsend

 David has overall leadership responsibility for the organisation.
 He has worked in the non-profit sector for a number of international organisations, prior to which he was a management consultant for Accenture.
 David is a Commissioner for the London Sustainable Development Commission, a Trustee for the African Conservation Foundation and previously for the International Tree Foundation.
 He holds BSc degrees in Biological Sciences from Edinburgh University and Politics & International Relations from LSE, and an MBA from Cambridge University.

-Paul’s deep knowledge of UK Land Registry & Ordnance Survey data & technical expertise provides Vana with a solid foundation upon which to build.
+Paul’s deep knowledge of UK Land Registry & Ordnance Survey data & technical expertise along with his years of experience advising start-ups provides Vana with a solid foundation upon which to build.

 Dr Jaap Velthuis, Bristol University